Will Allu Arjun be part of Bollywood Multi-Starrer? - ExBulletin

 Will Allu Arjun be part of Bollywood Multi-Starrer?

-Director Rohith Shetty, the creator of stupendous commercial blockbusters like Golmaal, Chennai Express, Simbba and Sooryavanshi and the upcoming Cirkus, is said to have invited Allu Arjun for a special reunion.
+Hindi directors have been pinning their hopes on the talented Telugu actor since Pushpa enjoyed such success at the Bollywood box office.
+But the protagonist is also eagerly awaiting the suitable director to make his Hindi film debut.
+It looks like he already has one, but no calls have been made yet. allu arjun has reportedly been called in for a special meeting with director Rohith Shetty, the man behind box office smash hits like Golmaal, Chennai Express, Simbba and Sooryavanshi as well as the upcoming Cirkus.

-During this meeting, he wishes to discuss the possibility of collaborating with him.
-Although Rohit is busy promoting Cirkus which is slated for release on December 23rd, while Bunny is in Russia for Pushpa promotions, they will catch up to discuss this movie very soon.
+He wants to talk about the prospect of working with him at this meeting.
+While bunny is in russia for pushpa promotions and Rohit is busy promoting Cirkus, which will be released on December 23, they will catch up shortly to talk about this movie.
+It was revealed that rohit shetty intended to cast ranveer singh, allu arjun and tamil actor karthi in this film, with akshay and ajay devgan making cameos.

-Rumor has it that Rohit Shetty wants Ranveer Singh, Allu Arjun and Tamil star Karthi to feature in this movie, with special appearances from Akshay and Ajay Devgan.
-Looks like he wants to create a pan-Indian multi-star police now.
-Previous producer Dinesh Vijan has also expressed his desire to do a movie with the Pushpa star.
-Let’s see when the Icon Stars Bollywood debut will be.
+It looks like he is planning to do a pan-Indian multi-star crime drama today. producer Dinesh Vijan previously declared his desire to collaborate on a film with the pushpa star.
+Let’s wait and see when the Icon Star makes his Bollywood debut.

 |